-What Needs to Be PAT Tested
+What Needs to Be PAT Tested?

-How often you test equipment depends on three factors – Usage Time, Usage Type and environment.
+The frequency of PAT testing depends on three factors – Usage Time, Usage Type and environment.

 Usage Time – The more frequently an appliance is used the more regularly it should be tested.
 However, this needs to be moderated in turn by what type of item it is.